BEACON: JWST NIRCam Pure-parallel Imaging Survey. IV. A Systematic Search for Galaxy Overdensities and Evidence for Gas Accretion Mode Transition: Validity of the Absolute Overdensity Factor

 To further assess this issue, we simulated our observation and analysis procedure on other JWST fields with comparable depth, namely, the PRIMER survey (JWST-GO-1837; \citealt{2021jwst.prop.1837D}) in the UDS and COSMOS regions.
 Specifically, we randomly placed a NIRCam mosaic footprint within each PRIMER field and extracted galaxies located inside the footprint.
 This process was repeated 50 times per field to generate independent realizations.
 For each realization, we performed photometric redshift fitting using the same configuration described in Section~\ref{sec:photoz}, and constructed overdensity maps following the procedure in Section~\ref{sec:search}.
 Through this simulation, we aim to evaluate how well a small NIRCam footprint can recover the true large-scale overdensity pattern and to determine the reliability of using such a limited field to represent the actual density contrast.

-In Figure \ref{fig:simul}, we show the measured median value of the KDE surface density for 20 BEACON fields, 50 realizations from PRIMER-UDS, and 50 realizations from PRIMER-COSMOS across redshift slices, along with their 68\% percentile range.
-The measured medians of surface density are consistent throughout the fields, while our BEACON dataset shows a slightly smaller value, which is likely caused by the small field of view of each field.
+In Figure~\ref{fig:simul}, we show the measured median value of the KDE surface density for 20 BEACON fields, 50 realizations from PRIMER-UDS, and 50 realizations from PRIMER-COSMOS across redshift slices, along with their 68\% percentile range.
+The measured medians of surface density are consistent throughout the fields.
 For our final catalog and the following analysis, we calibrate the estimated overdensity factor to the median of these three surveys.
+The variation in Figure~\ref{fig:simul} also proves that the determination of the number density on each redshift slice becomes more unstable, especially at $z>5$, due to the sparsity of the galaxies in this redshift range.